 The Alexander Keiller Museum is a great overview of Avebury, set inside a seventeenth century threshing barn, containing many of the artifacts, including the hapless barber who found himself in the wrong direction next to a falling stone in the fourteenth century.
 Oddly enough, he didn’t seem to be crushed by it, but likely found himself buried alive.
 I’d been there before, but we skipped it on this trip.
 The National Trust provides the sanctioned Avebury experience, for those wanting the official story, as well as it can be known, dished out to them.
 And they do an excellent job of it.
 But as with many ancient, mysterious sites, the focus becomes at times more on the archaeology and archaeologists than the place itself.
 This trip wasn’t about history or archaeology.
 It was about finding the true meaning of Avebury.

 A week in the Churchyard Cottage in Avebury changed my life forever.
 Though I sit now in the same old lair which I have for years, I know my days here are numbered.
 I made a promise there, I vowed that life would be different, and it will.
+Just not the way we expected it to be.
 What Avebury does is let you see your destiny, your fate, your future, whatever you want to call it.
 It’s a giant scrying stone, it’s a portal that let me see the life I was supposed to be living.
-The life I have to live.

 Seeing your destiny can be a dangerous thing, for those who don’t have the will to make it happen.
 It’s too easy to settle back into the routine, the familiar.
 It’s too easy to take the easy road.

-I came to Avebury with high hopes, looking to find magic.
+I came to Avebury with high hopes and a wedding ring, looking to find magic.
 And I did.
 As I wandered the stones that week it dawned on me that the real story of Avebury, is whatever story you bring with you, and the one you take away.
 And every person’s story is going to be different.

 But that’s crap.
 Our stories are so fleeting, so temporary, they can fade in the time it takes to put all this down on paper.
 But what people built there thousands of years ago lives on, inspiring others to come there, wonder and chase impossible dreams.